fossfunders/fossfunders.com/README.md

 here is for each company to say in their own voice how they approach this topic, so that we can learn from each other and best practices can emerge.

+We are specifically looking for financial donations to Open Source projects.
+Gift-in-kind and upstream contribution and other programs are great!
+To be linked on FOSS Funders you must also support projects with direct financial contributions.

 Levels of link awesomeness:

 1. A tweet/post is fine to start.